fadlidamara/fadlidamara.github.io/_news/announcement_4.md

 related_posts: false
 ---

-I joined Berlin Institute for the Foundations of Learning and Data (BIFOLD) as a Research Scientist!
+I joined BIFOLD (Berlin Institute for the Foundations of Learning and Data) as a Research Scientist!